 Some Orgs use tags to indicate when a project is a “lead” or in some other status for which phases are not appropriate, or to designate “parent” cases or “main” projects versus “subordinate” ones.

-Project tags can be viewed and added in the Vitals flyout.
-Click Vitals in the top right corner of the project, and then click Tags to add or remove the tags for the project.
+Project tags can be viewed and added in Vitals.
+In either the Vitals flyout or the bar, find the project tags and click Edit to add or remove the tags for the project.
 In the tags box, enter a tag you’d like to add, or remove existing tags for the project.

 Click Done Editing to close the tag picker.